-By default, SMC IS displays synchronized scaling, meaning that the vertical scales for historical graphs will be similar; you can also switch to independent scaling, meaning that graph-specific scaling may be used, as appropriate..
+By default, the Management Center displays synchronized scaling, meaning that the vertical scales for historical graphs will be similar; you can also switch to independent scaling, meaning that graph-specific scaling may be used, as appropriate..
 For more information about historic representation, see "Metrics Collected" on page 12.